What is Class 2 National Insurance ?

 In certain circumstances you may be exempt.

-From the tax year 2015/16 onwards, Class 2 is part of Self Assessment
+From the tax year 2015/16 onwards, Class 2 became part of Self Assessment

 Class 2 NI is not a business expense so is not allowed as an expense against tax.